Mayor Nan Whaley designated Kery Gray as the Mayor's Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Liaison at the Pride Gayla on June 6, 2014.

 Kery T. Gray c/o Ariel Walker

 The Dayton Police Department LGBTQ Liaison was established in September 2010 by Chief Richard Biehl, who also signed the first Hate and Bias Crime Policy for the Dayton Police Department.
-The current LGBT Liaison officers is Sgt.
+The current LGBTQ Liaison officer is Sgt.
 Jacquelyn Imwalle.
 Sgt.
 Imwalle has attended training with GOAL (Gay Officers Action League) and LEGAL, International (Law Enforcement Gays and Lesbians).

-The goal of the LGBT Liaison is to build relationships with the LGBT community in Dayton and offer a resource for LGBT crime or police issues.
-All Dayton Police Officers receive training in cultural diversity, including LGBT issues, during their basic police academy training.
-It is the policy of the Dayton Police Department that Hate and Bias Crimes will be treated seriously and the investigations of these crimes will be given priority.
-The proper investigation of racial, religious, ethnic/national origin, sexual orientation, gender identity/expression, or other bias crime incidents, is the responsibility of all Police personnel.
-The Department will use every necessary resource to rapidly and decisively identify the perpetrators, arrest them and bring them before the court.
+The goal of the LGBTQ Liaison is to build relationships with the LGBT community in Dayton and offer a resource for LGBTQ crime or police issues.
+All Dayton Police Officers receive training in cultural diversity, including LGBTQ issues, during their basic police academy training.
+It is the policy of the Dayton Police Department that hate and bias crimes will be treated seriously and the investigations of these crimes will be given priority.
+The proper investigation of racial, religious, ethnic/national origin, sexual orientation, gender identity/expression, or other bias crime incidents, is the responsibility of all police personnel.
+The Dayton Police Department will use every necessary resource to rapidly and decisively identify the perpetrators, arrest them and bring them before the court.